CIT Operational Procedures for Information Security ("9 Points")

 - Dedicated Devices: Any device that holds confidential data, regardless of the duration of retention, must be used exclusively for those tasks that require access to the confidential data.
 All other activities, including workplace productivity tasks like checking email, must occur on a separate device.
 The dedicated device may be physical or virtual.
 Personal use of a dedicated physical device, no matter how brief, is not allowed.
 The security enhanced Desktop Everywhere (VDI) service satisfies this requirement and can be used for additional work tasks and personal use.

-- Device Management: Any device that holds confidential data, regardless of the duration of retention, must be fully managed by the central IT Endpoint Management Tools service in partnership with the CIT/DFA Service Group.
+- Device Management: Any device that holds confidential data, regardless of the duration of retention, must be fully managed by the central IT Endpoint Management Tools service in partnership with the Central IT Service Group (CITSG).
 Sole administrative access must rest with the service group; staff members cannot hold administrative privileges on devices that store confidential data.
 If a staff member must hold administrative privileges on a device, or if the device is used in some testing and "sandbox" scenarios, then the device cannot be used to hold or to access systems that hold confidential data.